johnwcowan/r7rs-spec/spec/r7rs.md

 *mutation procedures*.
 The value returned by a mutation procedure is unspecified.

-By convention, "`->`" appears within the names of procedures that take an object of one type and return an analogous object of another type.
+By convention, “`->`” appears within the names of procedures that take an object of one type and return an analogous object of another type.
-For example, list-\>vector takes a list and returns a vector whose elements are the same as those of the list.
+For example, list->vector takes a list and returns a vector whose elements are the same as those of the list.

 A *command* is a procedure that does not return useful values to its